sjulier/Refactored_ORB_SLAM2/README.md

 This is a refactoring of the ORB_SLAM2 repository.
 It uses up-to-date cmake, up-to-date DBoW2 and g2o libraries, supports all static and all dynamic libraries (for debugging) and 2011 era C++ for sleep, threads, namespaces, etc.

+## Prerequisites

+This version depends on a few system libraries:

+1. eigen3
+2. boost
+3. OpenCV (either 3.x or 4.x)
+4. Suite sparse

 You should be able to build by running:

 `./Build.sh`